LaunchCodeEducation/lchs/src/chapters/databases/sqlite.rst

       :alt: Message asking if we really want to open the .db file.
       :width: 80%

-   Clicking *open it anyway* shows mostly unreadable text.
+   Click *open it anyway* to show mostly unreadable text.

    .. figure:: figures/view-db-2.png
       :alt: Showing unreadable content that exists in the practice.db file.